Shipping Cost from China to the US

 For larger shipments sizes and origin/destination pairs, LCL (less than container load) ocean freight costs might actually be cheaper than air freight costs – make sure you check it out!

 Sea freight costs and rates from China to the US

 Once a shipment weighs more than around 500 kg, sea freight becomes the cheapest option.
 Ocean freight offers tremendous economies of scale (some ships can carry 20,000 twenty-foot containers).

 Some freight forwarders offer a premium service, often called expedited freight, which is a little more expensive than normal ocean freight.
 Like air freight, ocean freight rates vary widely between forwarders, and over time, so again – shop around.

 You can even start shopping around right now with our handy freight rate calculator.
 It will give you instant shipping estimates for both air and sea.

-How long does it take to ship from China to the US?
+How long does it take to ship from China to the USA?

-Rules of thumbs for lead times are 1-2 weeks for regular post, 3 days for express freight, 8-10 days for air freight, and 30-40 days for ocean freight.
+Rules of thumbs for lead times (in regular conditions) are 1-2 weeks for regular post, 3 days for air express freight, 8-10 days for air freight, and 30-40 days for ocean freight.